hvmerode/junit-pipeline/README.md

 ## Introduction ##
 Unit testing CI/CD pipelines is a challenge.
 Test frameworks for pipelines are almost non-existent or at least very scarce.
 Teams often develop pipelines using trial-and-error and they test along the way.
-A lot of things can go wrong:
+Some of the challenges are:
 * During testing, a wrong version of an app was deployed by accident.
 * Code from a feature branch was accidentally tagged with a release version tag.
 * The number of commits is very high because of the trial-and-error nature of developing and testing pipelines.